awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-operating-systems.md

 | 2012 and 2012 R2 |  | ✓ |  |
 | 2016 |  | ✓ |  |
 | 2019 |  | ✓ |  |

+**Important**
+The SSM Agent requires Windows PowerShell 3\.0 or later to run certain SSM documents on Windows Server instances \(for example, the legacy `AWS-ApplyPatchBaseline` document\)\.
+Verify that your Windows Server instances are running Windows Management Framework 3\.0 or later\.
+This framework includes Windows PowerShell\.
+For more information, see [https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True](https://www.microsoft.com/en-us/download/details.aspx?id=34595&751be11f-ede8-5a0c-058c-2ee190a24fa6=True)\.

 **¹** As of January 14, 2020, Windows Server 2008 is [no longer supported](https://www.microsoft.com/en-us/cloud-platform/windows-server-2008) for feature or security updates from Microsoft\.
 Legacy Amazon Machine Images \(AMIs\) for Windows Server 2008 and 2008 R2 still include version 2 of SSM Agent preinstalled, but Systems Manager no longer officially supports 2008 versions and no longer updates the agent for these versions of Windows Server\.
 In addition, [SSM Agent version 3\.0](ssm-agent-v3.md) may not be compatible with all operations on Windows Server 2008 and 2008 R2\.
 The final officially supported version of SSM Agent for Windows Server 2008 versions is 2\.3\.1644\.0\.